23rd Ji.hlava International Documentary Film Festival

 United Kingdom / 120 min.

-A session dedicated to recently deceased director Alexander Rastorguev (1971-2018), who was best known for his documentary Srok (The Term) about Russia’s anti-Putin opposition.
+A session dedicated to recently deceased director Alexander Rastorguev (1971-2018), who was best known for his documentary The Term (2014) about Russia’s anti-Putin opposition.
 Alexander was recently killed along with other two Russian journalists in the Central African Republic while investigating a Russian private military company with links to the Kremlin, according to top ranked media world agencies.

 Susanna Baranzhieva: Tribute to Rastorguev